Blacksujit/RelaxRover/README.md

 **CalmCraft**

 CalmCraft is a chatbot designed to provide stress and anxiety relief through conversational interactions.
-It utilizes the latest natural language processing (NLP) models to offer supportive and calming responses to users seeking help.
+It utilizes the latest Mistral model and natural language processing (NLP) models to offer supportive and calming responses to users seeking help.

 # Folder Structure: